roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 ## Steps

-This type of workflow template can be used to create multi-step workflows, define more than one template in a workflow specification, and create nested workflows.
-We recommend that you read the comments to ensure the readability of the code.
+This type of workflow template can be used to create multi-step workflows, define multiple templates in a workflow specification, and create nested workflows.
+To ensure a correct understanding of the code, read the comments carefully.

 ```
 apiVersion: argoproj.io/v1alpha1